Merck/CEEDesigns.jl/docs/src/tutorials/GenerativeDesigns.md

 As previously discussed, we provide a dataset of historical records, the target variable, along with an information-theoretic measure to quantify the uncertainty about the target variable.

 In what follows, we obtain three functions:
-- `sampler`: this is a function of `(evidence, features, rng)`, in which `evidence` denotes the current experimental evidence, `features` represent the set of features we want to sample from, and `rng` is a random number generator;
+- `sampler`: this is a function of `(evidence, features, rng)`, in which `evidence` denotes the current experimental evidence, `features` represent the set of features we want to sample from, and `rng` is a random number generator,
 - `uncertainty`: this is a function of `evidence`,
 - `weights`: this represents a function of `evidence` that distributes probabilistic weights across the rows in the dataset.